Early Triassic: Early Triassic climate

-The climate during the Early Triassic Epoch (especially in the interior of the supercontinent Pangaea) was generally arid, rainless and dry and deserts were widespread; however the poles possessed a temperate climate.
+The climate during the Early Triassic Epoch (especially in the interior of the supercontinent Pangaea) was generally arid, rainless and dry, and deserts were widespread; however the poles possessed a temperate climate.
 The pole-to-equator temperature gradient was temporally flat during the Early Triassic and may have allowed tropical species to extend their distribution poleward.
 This is evidenced by the global distribution of ammonoids.
+The extremely hot ocean temperatures facilitated extremely powerful hurricanes that frequently hit the coast of North China.

 The mostly hot climate of the Early Triassic may have been caused by late volcanic eruptions of the Siberian Traps, which had probably triggered the Permian-Triassic extinction event and accelerated the rate of global warming into the Triassic.
 Studies suggest that Early Triassic climate was very volatile, punctuated by a number of relatively rapid global temperature changes, marine anoxic events, and carbon cycle disturbances, which led to subsequent extinction events in the aftermath of the Permian-Triassic extinction event.
 On the other hand, an alternative hypothesis proposes these Early Triassic climatic perturbations and biotic upheavals that inhibited the recovery of life following the P-T mass extinction to have been linked to forcing driven by changes in the Earth's obliquity defined by a roughly 32.8 thousand year periodicity with strong 1.2 million year modulations.
 According to proponents of this hypothesis, radiometric dating indicates that major activity from the Siberian Traps ended very shortly after the end-Permian extinction and did not span the entire Early Triassic epoch, thus not being the primary culprit for the climatic changes throughout this epoch.

 Early Triassic life

 Fauna and flora

-The Triassic Period opened with the Permian-Triassic extinction event.
-The massive extinctions that ended the Permian Period and Paleozoic Era caused extreme hardships for the surviving species.
+The Triassic Period opened in the aftermath of the Permian–Triassic extinction event.
+The massive extinctions that ended the Permian Period (and with that the Paleozoic Era) caused extreme hardships for the surviving species.

-The Early Triassic Epoch saw the recovery of life after the biggest mass extinction event of the past, which took millions of years due to the severity of the event and the harsh Early Triassic climate.
+The Early Triassic Epoch saw the biotic recovery of life after the biggest mass extinction event of the past, which took millions of years due to the severity of the event and the harsh Early Triassic climate.
 Many types of corals, brachiopods, molluscs, echinoderms, and other invertebrates had disappeared.
-The Permian vegetation dominated by Glossopteris in the southern hemisphere ceased to exist.
+The Permian vegetation, which was dominated by Glossopteris in the Southern Hemisphere, ceased to exist.
 Other groups, such as Actinopterygii, appear to have been less affected by this extinction event and body size was not a selective factor during the extinction event.
+Animals that were most successful in the Early Triassic were those with high metabolisms.
 Different patterns of recovery are evident on land and in the sea.
 Early Triassic faunas lacked biodiversity and were relatively homogeneous due to the effects of the extinction.
-The ecological recovery on land took 30 million years.
+The ecological recovery on land took 30 million years, well into the Late Triassic.
+Two Early Triassic lagerstätten stand out due to their exceptionally high biodiversity, the Dienerian aged Guiyang biota and the earliest Spathian aged Paris biota.